 Pancetta, thyme and fontina tart

 You can upload different ingredients here.
-A few mushrooms, sliced thinly and sautéed with butter, garlic leaves, and thyme are a possibility, as are skinny slices of cherry tomato, basil oil, and spring onion.
-Cheese is fine delivered in small amounts and finely grated, in any other case you may as nicely make pizza.
+A few mushrooms, sliced thinly and sautéed with butter, garlic leaves, and thyme, are possible, as are skinny slices of cherry tomato, basil oil, and spring onion.
+Cheese is finely delivered in small amounts and finely grated; you may as nicely make pizza in any other case.

 pancetta 250g, in a single piece

 olive oil five tbsp

 puff pastry 250g

 Set the oven at 220C/gasoline mark eight.
 Remove any thick pores and skin from the pancetta and cut the meat into a small cube, without pieces larger than 0.5cm.
 Pour the olive oil in a shallow pan, the area the discarded pancetta skin inside the oil – its fats will enhance the oil – and heat lightly.
 Peel and halve the shallots, then cube finely and upload to the pan with the cubed pancetta.
 As the shallot softens and the pancetta sizzles, often stir, shifting the whole lot spherical the pan from time to time.
 Add the leaves from half of-of the thyme.
 Coarsely grate the fontina.
 Cut the pastry in half and roll out every sheet to a rectangle measuring 32cm x 20cm.
 Place an empty baking sheet within the oven.
 Line a second baking sheet with baking parchment.